sahana-roy/MBD-Work/README.md

 The dataset collected is related to 17 campaigns that occurred between May 2008 and November 2010, corresponding to a total of 79354 contacts.
 During these phone campaigns, an attractive long-term deposit application, with good interest rates, was offered.
 For each contact, a large number of attributes was stored and if there was a success (the target variable).
 For the whole database considered, there were 6499 successes (8% success rate).

 The dataset can be found in Kaggle (https://www.kaggle.com/datasets/janiobachmann/bank-marketing-dataset).

+## 🌟 **6.
+Bike Sharing Provisioning**

+As part of the team of the hired consultancy firm, my work was to build an interactive, insightful and complete report about the bike-sharing service in the city for the head of transportation services of the local government.
+As part of the requirements, there are two big points:

+- The customer wants a deep analysis of the bike-sharing service.
+He wants to know how the citizens are using the service in order to know if some changes must be made to optimize costs or provide a better service.
+- The customer also wants a predictive model able to predict the total number of bicycle users on an hourly basis.
+They believe this will help them in the optimization of bike provisioning and will optimize the costs incurred from the outsourcing transportation company.

+Here, I used--
+- PyCaret
+- Streamlit
+- Reveal.js

+## 🌟 **7.
+Credit Card Default**

+Here, I share my winning solution to the challenge of building a model to predict credit card defaulters accurately in order to minimize money loss.